Emeruem-Kennedy1/capstone/readme.md

 This Music Web App automatically creates playlists by analyzing song samples and their relationships.

 ## Current State
 As of now, the app features a basic web scraper that collects song data from specified music websites.
+The data doesn't include the genre of the songs but I plan to add this soon.

 ## Demo of Web Scraper
 ![Web Scraper Demo]()